 The most obvious influence was war-gaming.
 These tactical games involved miniature armies and codified a number of the rules that would come to define D&D combat.
-In particular, Jeff Perren’s rules for Siege of Bodenburg were a direct predecessor to the game that would become Dungeons and Dragons.
+In particular, Jeff Perren’s rules for Siege of Bodenburg were a direct predecessor to what would become the Dungeons and Dragons game of legend.

 Beyond mechanics, it’s clear to see that Dungeons and Dragons borrows heavily from early/mid-20th century fantasy literature.
 It’s got clear allusions to both The Lord of the Rings and the Conan stories, some of which are so direct that legal action has been threatened.
 It also owes a great deal to sword-and-sorcery films and pulp novels.

 If you’re looking for direct antecedents, though, you must first look at Chainmail.
 Created by Gary Gygax and Jeff Perren, this game started as a set of rules for medieval war gaming.
 D&D would get its true beginning as a variant of this game.

 Though early iterations of the concept that would become D&D focused on miniature combat, it’s still easy to see the concepts that would later become the game we all know so well.

 - D&D 3e (2000)